ayush572/TraCon/README.md

 ## Future addons

-We tend to make a pwa which can be even deployed on the
+This web app can be made into a downloadable android app which can help

 ### `npm start`